Wolves of Freeport: Wolves of Freeport (2022 – present)

 In June 2022, OneBookShelf announced a new partnership with Roll20 that would allow content creators on DMsGuild to sell modules and add-ons which are directly integrated with Roll20's virtual tabletop system.
 In July 2022, Roll20 and OneBookShelf announced a merger between the two companies.
 This merger will combine the content libraries of both companies and make "OneBookShelf's PDF libraries accessible within Roll20".
 Ankit Lal, CEO of Roll20, will become the new company's CEO and Steve Wieck, CEO of OneBookShelf, will become president of the new company and join Roll20's board of directors.
 The combined company's name was not initially announced.
-In 2023, it was revealed that the company's name is now Wolves of Freeport, named after Wieck's EverQuest guild.
+In 2023, it was revealed that the company's name was simply Roll20, LLC while the OneBookShelf legal entity was now named Wolves of Freeport (named after Wieck's EverQuest guild) which was now a partial owner of Roll20, LLC.

-In July 2023, Wolves of Freeport updated the marketplace guidelines to restrict the use of generative artificial intelligence which will go into effect on July 31.
+In July 2023, DriveThruRPG updated its marketplace guidelines to restrict the use of generative AI which will go into effect on July 31.
 Written work "primarily" created by "AI-generated writing will not be allowed" and "standalone artwork products that utilize AI-generated art" will not be allowed.
 All products that use AI-generated content are now required to report that in the "Creation Method".